faawx/agentic-research-api-poc/README.md

 # GenAI Deep Research API

 ## Description
-This project serves as the backend for an AGI Deep Research application, utilizing FastAPI for the API and Langchain/Langgraph for orchestrating research agents.
+This project serves as the backend for a GenAI Deep Research application, utilizing FastAPI for the API and Langchain/Langgraph for orchestrating research agents.

 ## Features
 -   **Modular Agent System**: Designed with various agents (Planner, Analyser, Reflector, Reporter, Search) for different research tasks.